camunda/camunda-platform-tutorials/README.md

 # Camunda Platform 8 Tutorials

 Step-by-step tutorials to guide users through Camunda Platform 8 use cases end-to-end.
+These files serve as the source of truth for the process blueprints on the [Camunda Marketplace]([url](https://marketplace.camunda.com/en-US/home)).

 Quick Starts: